alexcfawcett/holiday_machine/README.md

 Todo
 -------------
 * Fix "View" links on "Manage Absences" page
-* Add help and contact pages (covering lost passwords, etc)
+* Add help and contact pages
 * Test and lock down routes as needed (users should not be able to access manager-only areas)
-* Replace the SMTP details in config with environment variables, and the change password
+* Replace the SMTP details in config with environment variables, and the change password (Change password functionality is now in - ES can this section be removed?)
 * Replace Gmail SMTP with something else (hourly and daily send limits cause exceptions), OR:
 * Configure devise to intelligently handle SMTP send rejection (if possible)
 * Replace the secret_token (config/initializers/secret_token.rb) with env var for production